apoll500/sld-tree-generator/extern/readme.txt

 Installation of required Modules:
 --------------------------------------------------------------------------------

-To download the required files run this command:

-$ swipl download.pl
+If required Files are missing, they are downloaded automatically when running sld.pl.
+(The download is performed by extern/download.pl)

-This will download the following modules (it's only one).
+Here is a list of all required modules (it's only one).

 --------------------------------------------------------------------------------
 (1) processing.js